-Generally speaking, the designer is known due to the fact that he designed private residences for such notables as Calvin Klein, Karl Lagerfeld, Rupert Murdoch and Bryan Adams.
-Christian Liaigre has made himself known by his refined, high-quality work.
+The designer is known due to the fact that he designed private residences for such notables names as Calvin Klein, Karl Lagerfeld, Rupert Murdoch and Bryan Adams.
+Christian Liaigre has made himself known by his refined and high-quality work.

-Through good use of space and light, basing his design on local cultures an traditions, choice of materials and a special love of arts and crafts.
+Through good use of space and light, focus his design on local cultures, traditions, choice of materials and a special love of arts and crafts.
 According to the words of the designer, comfort does not lie in trivial affluence but in delicacy and rareness.
 Only this designer is able to combine certain modesty with great elegance.

-Didier Gomez began his career as an opera singer before office out into the world of interior and product design in 1985 with his association and with the architect JJ Ory.
-His expertise is highly acclaimed.
+Didier Gomez began his career as an opera singer before office, into the world of interior and product design in 1985 with his association and with the architect JJ Ory.
 Winner of numerous design awards, he has designed boutiques, large stores, restaurants, apartments, houses and head offices all over the world.

-Paris-based interior designer François Catroux’s client list is definitely one of the best in the business.
-And his successful career granted him fame and recognition.
+François Catroux’s client list is definitely one of the best in the business and his successful career granted him fame and recognition.

-It really shows why Catroux has been the decorator of choice for aristocrats, moguls, royals, and oligarchs alike.
 François Catroux is an innovator and explorer in interior design, who has always been a master of contemporary style.
 His trademark for contemporary design is mostly the result of being confronted with old interior designs.
+He has been the decorator of choice for aristocrats, moguls, royals, and oligarchs alike.

-For his designs, Catroux also uses nothing but the best materials.
-Marbles, fine woods, and opulent upholstery are part of his definition of luxury.
-From his experiences during his several trips around the world, the designer uses inspiration.
-His passion for art is also an input.
+For his designs, Catroux also uses nothing but the best materials: marbles, fine woods, and opulent upholstery are part of his definition of luxury.
+From his experiences during his several trips around the world, the designer uses inspiration and passion for art as an input.

 François Champsaur was born in Marseille but has been based in Paris since the late 80’s.
 His Mediterranean roots have influenced his work.
 Diploma in Fine Arts in Marseille and Arts Decorative in Paris (ENSAD), François Champsaur created his interior design office and furniture design in 1996.

-Since then, he accumulates prestigious achievements in the restoration area (Café de l’Alma, in Paris), the hotels (Hôtel Montalembert, in Paris) and fashion (Nina Ricci).
+Since then, he accumulates prestigious achievements in the restoration area, Café de l’Alma, in Paris, hotels, Hôtel Montalembert, in Paris, and fashion, Nina Ricci.